ahmohbati/SecOn/Passwords.md

 ```

 #### Sguil ####
-Log into Sguil using the username/password you created in the Setup wizard..
+Log into Sguil using the username/password you created in the Setup wizard.

 You can add accounts as follows (please note that Sguil usernames must be alphanumeric):
 ```